kaykRodr1gu3s/VirusTotal/README.md

 # How to use

   + You choice a file.exe, and put in the same directory
-  + where is with the name <b> python-3.11.5-amd64.exe</b>, put your file.exe.
-I left the python-3.11.5-amd64.exe as example.
+  + The code will ask to you the file.exe name.
+I left the <b> python-3.11.5-amd64.exe</b> as example.
-  +  After who you do this choice, execute the code.
-If some mistakes happend, check if the file name is rigth
+  +  After who you put the file in the directory, execute the code.
+If you have some mistakes happend, check if the file name is rigth or the file.exe is in directory

+---
 ## Libraries
 library for install